 Since 1998, Congress has required that all health plans cover reconstructive surgery following a mastectomy.
 When a covered individual receives benefits for a mastectomy and decides to have breast reconstruction based on consultation between the attending physician and the patient, the health plan must cover:

-surgery and reconstruction of the other breast to produce symmetrical appearance; and
+- surgery and reconstruction of the other breast to produce symmetrical

 Our plan complies with the Federal mandate.
 This coverage will be subject to all other Plan provisions.